Katiechong-git/Root/README.md

 ## My tests

 All my testing files and solution files are under src.
 I created a testing file for Driver class and a testing file for Solution class.
 I tested the driver class' every method using two drivers instance.
 For testing Solution class, I used two input files, one is the example input in problem statement, the other one is a list of commands of three people, with Driver and Trip commands not in order (Trip command can go first before the Driver command).
 In addition, I made one driver to have no trip, one driver to have a trip that is over speed limit, and another driver to have a trip within the speed limit.
+You can run my test files in Intellij IDEA.

 ## Instructions to run your test file at command line: